bioshazard/peerjs_webrtc/README.md

 #### Raising your hand

 - Any including leader may "raise a hand" to queue up to speak for X minutes.
 Should involve cool down.

+#### Speech cool down

+- After 2 minutes of continuous, uninterrupted speech, you will get a 30 second warning before you have to queue back up to speak.